osmium8/FOSSEE-Optimization-toolbox/README.md

-# FOSSEE Optimization Toolbox for Scilab 6.0.x
+# FOSSEE Optimization Toolbox for Scilab 6.0.x and above

 A toolbox that provides mixed-integer programming, quadratic programming and nonlinear programming tools in Scilab through various open-source libraries available from Coin-OR.